“To sleep, perchance to bark.”

 About the Author:

-Jessica Gunoskey is academically driven student, creative writer and pet lover.
+Jessica Gunoskey is an academically driven student, creative writer and pet lover.
 She's recently adopted a shelter dog named Chuckle.